 Figure 69 shows that two-thirds of Europeans have confidence in independent national consumer organisations to protect their rights.
 Trust in consumer organisations is highest in the old Member States and especially in Nordic countries, possibly because consumer organisations are more established in these countries.
 In the Baltic States and Spain, a considerable number of consumers (up to 30%) do not know whether their national consumer organisations protect their rights well.

-Figure 69: Trust in consumer organisations

-QB28.3: You trust independent consumer organisations to protect your rights as a consumer? (in percentages - remainder is 'don't know')
+Figure 69: Trust in consumer organisations - in %, remainder is 'don't know'